janbujanowski/markdown-cv/index.md

 ## About me

-Last 5 years I've been dedicating some of my free time into researching AI possibilties in assisting trading indicators and I am very keen on joining quantitative development teams to mutually evolve the system capabilities.
 While my main field of experience remains in .NET technologies, during my 10 years career I have faced various chalanges and I was never afraid to step out into the new unknowns.
 I have worked with both corporations and small startup-like companies, as well as multiple non-profit organizations, where I learned about different stages and methods of projects’ development.
 I took part in projects not only as a programmer, but also as an architect, team leader, and administrator/dev-ops, which helped me to deal with problems at any stage of product delivery.
 I immensely enjoyed participating in NGOs and creating solutions for education, social welfare, and politics.
 The purpose and positive social impact of a project are the two most important factors for me, not only the technology.
 Please see details of my experience in a brief summary below.

 ## Education and training